ZeroZipp/zerozipp.github.io/readme.md

 # zerozipp.github.io
-This is our github site, do not distribute.<br>
+This is our github site, do not steal or fake.<br>
 Copyright ZeroZipp all rights reserved.